jo/couchmagick/README.md

 username = mein-user
 password = secure
 ; Number of simultanous streams of changes feeds in parallel.
-Default is 1. streams = 1
+Default is 1.
+; Increase it to the number of your databases, to get best performance. streams = 1
-; Concurrency level (number of simultanous convert processes).
-Default is 1 concurrency = 1
+; Concurrency level (number of simultanous convert processes per stream).
+Default is 1. concurrency = 1
 ; Timeout for convert process in ms. Default is 60000 (1min) convert_process_timeout = 60000